tien4112004/seminar-linux/slides/managing-software-aptdnf-snap.md

 ## Objectives

 - Understand the role of package managers
+- Add and remove a repository
 - Search / install / remove packages
-- Add and inspect repositories (concept)
 - Compare APT, DNF, and Snap
 - Demo